zeront4e/git-data-lib/README.md

 1. **Field-level encryption** - Encrypt specific sensitive fields using `@GdlSecretProperty`
 2. **Object-level encryption** - Encrypt the entire data-object using `@GdlSecretDataRepository`

-You can use these encryption methods separately or combine them for enhanced security.
+You can use these encryption methods separately or combine them.

 ##### Field-level encryption